 There are a few wrecks from the Second World War in the waters off Palawan and the water is teeming with wildlife, so there is plenty to see.
 There are numerous sites in Palawan for those wanting to explore the waters!

 If you want to dive, but have not done it before, you’ll have to get your PADI.
-There are plenty of places throughout Palawan that offer this, especially in El Nido.
-Once you have it, all you have to is go one of the numerous diving tours and you’re all set!
+If you want to travel to Palawan to do this you should!
+There are plenty of places that offer diving trips, especially in El Nido.
+Here is a great diving tour in El Nido that is also eco-friendly!

 For me, the best thing about Palawan is the amazing scenery that was just about everywhere I went.
 It took six hours to get from Puerto Princesa to El Nido, but with incredible views around every corner, I didn’t care!